 Mushrooms are known for their medicinal qualities and they're a wonderful addition to a plant-based diet.
 A great source of B & D vitamins, they are also high in fiber and even protein.
 They also know to be a natural cancer fighter.

-You'll start by sauteeing the onions in a small amount of stock or water.
-When, they have wilted, add the garlic and the mushroom, and continue to sautee until they have reduced by about half.
+You'll start by sauteeing the onions in a small amount of broth or water.
+When they have wilted, add the garlic and the mushroom, and continue to saute until they have reduced by about half.

-Then, you can add all of the vegetable stock, the coconut milk and the drained white beans.
+Then, you can add all of the vegetable broth, the coconut milk, and the drained white beans.
 This is a satisfying soup that's good for every day, as well as for guests.
 Serve with crunchy whole grain bread.